- “Why go to confession? Can’t I just talk to God myself?”

 When the priest gives absolution, it is actually Christ who is forgiving sin through the instrument of the priest.
+The priest is a channel of God’s mercy, forgiveness, grace and love.
 This is a supernatural action which restores us back to our Baptismal innocence.
 In addition, the grace of the sacrament helps us in our struggle to resist sin in the future.

-Some time ago I came down with what I thought was a really bad cold.
+Some years ago, I came down with what I thought was a really bad cold.
 No matter what I tried on my own I just couldn’t seem to get rid of it.
 Finally, I decided to see the doctor.
 After some tests, the doctor told me that I had pneumonia in my lung and prescribed the appropriate treatment.
-If I would have decided to handle it on my own, I risked getting worse and developing additional complications.
+Maybe if I would have decided to handle it on my own, I risked getting worse and developing additional complications.
 I needed the expertise and guidance of someone who was trained to diagnose and treat this particular illness.

 Fr.
 Ed Namiotka